What Is a Peril?

 Which Perils Are Excluded?

-The following list of perils are typically excluded from special coverage.
+The following list of perils are typically excluded from special / all-risk coverage.
 However, since this can change from state to state, be sure to look at your policy or ask one of our agents about exclusions specific to your area.
 In some cases an excluded peril can be covered by your policy for an additional fee.

 This includes earthquakes, sinkholes, landslides and others scenarios where the earth moves.